Seitanas/kvm-vdi/README.md

     apt-get xdotool x11-utils xwit python python-requests virt-viewer freerdp-x11 pulseaudio xinit

 Download and install vmware-view viewer from VMware if needed.
-Copy files from thin_clients/ folder to your clients /usr/local/bin folder.
+Copy files from thin_clients/ folder to your clients /usr/local/VDI-client/ folder.
-Edit vdi executable, and change dashboard_path variable to fit your configuration.
+Edit /usr/local/VDI-client/config file and change dashboard_path variable to fit your configuration.
 If you are using systemd, copy vdi init script from thin_clients/ folder to systemd script folder:

     cp thin_clients/vdi.service /etc/systemd/system/